 The Boudhanath Stupa in Kathmandu, Nepal is one of the largest spherical stupas in Nepal and one of the largest stupas in the world.
-It is about 11 km away from the center and northeastern outskirts of Kathmandu.
+It is located 8 kilometers east of Kathmandu city centre.

 Located on an important trade route, the site of the Boudhanath Stupa provides possible converts to a steady stream.
 In addition, the stupa is regarded as “Chorten Chenpo” which translates to “Great Tower” or just “Great Stupa” by the Nepalese in Kathmandu.
 The site did not truly become the center of Tibetan Buddhism until the 1950s as refugees from Tibet, China immigrated over to Katmandu who decided to live around Boudhanath and build over 50 gompas (Tibetan convent) around Boudhanath.
 At that time, temples and devotional sites began to spring up throughout the surrounding city and further far afield, strengthening the power and importance of the site immeasurably.

 Email response within 0.5~24 hours.